 - contains a detailed pattern diagram so you can assemble the pattern in no time

 - contains a positioning plan as a tip for a possible way of positioning the cut on the fabric

 - includes a layout plan that is an example of how you can efficiently position individual pattern pieces on a fabric

 - offers QR codes that link to specific articles with related sewing tips and tutorials

-Click here to download free sewing guide for this pattern
+Click here to download a free sewing guide

 - This pattern is constructed for knits of medium thickness - elastic materials.
 You can use tracksuit fabric with elastane, for example.

 You can see the sewing procedure in: